scenarigo/scenarigo/README.md

 ## How to write test scenarios

 You can write test scenarios easily in YAML.
+A test scenario consists of steps that are executed sequentially from top to bottom.
+Each step represents an API request (HTTP or gRPC) and its expected response.

+Scenarigo supports testing both HTTP/REST and gRPC APIs.
+The following sections describe how to write tests for each protocol.

+## HTTP Testing

 ### Send HTTP requests

-A test scenario consists of some steps.
-A step represents an API request.
-The scenario steps will be run from top to bottom sequentially.
 This simple example has a step that sends a `GET` request to `http://example.com/message`.

 ```yaml